What is Surrealism? (Guide to Surrealist History & Artworks)

 At one point, the competition between them became so intense that they literally had a fight at the Comedie des Champs-Elysees.

-However, the verdict came in support of Andre because of its growing numbers and popularity.
+However, the verdict came in support of André because of its growing numbers and popularity.

-Since then, art lovers have gone through tons of ups and downs and heard a wide range of viewpoints and accounts from different Surrealists.
+Since then, art lovers have gone through tons of ups and downs and heard a wide range of viewpoints and accounts from different surrealists.

 Surrealist Techniques